gwadama.fat#

 The input time-domain signal.

-The sampling rate of the signal (in Hz).
+The sampling frequency of the signal (in Hz).

 phase_correctionslist of tuples, optional